folio-org/okapi/doc/guide.md

 The module descriptor tells Okapi that it needs to start the given process to deploy the module.
 The routingEntries tell that the module is interested in GET and POST requests to the /sample path and nothing else, and that the module is supposed to provide a full response.
-The level is used to for finding out the order in which the request will be sent to multiple modules, as will be seen later.
+The level is used to to specify the order in which the request will be sent to multiple modules, as will be seen later.

+Now let's add the module:

 ```
 curl -w '\n' -X POST -D - \
   -H "Content-type: Application/Json" \
   --data-binary @/tmp/samplemodule.json  \
   http://localhost:9130/_/modules
 ```

 Note that we need to add the Content-Type header, otherwise curl will try to